eruiz1996/Supervised-Learning/Chapter 4.md

 - `OneHotEncoder` using `scikit-learn`
 - `get_dummies` using `pandas`
 ### Using `get_dummies()`
-The [official documentation](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html) we have the following syntax:
+In the [official documentation](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html) we have the following syntax:
 ```python
 pandas.get_dummies(data,drop_first=False)
 ```